hsandmeyer/latqcdtools/README.md

 Most tools are written in python.

 You are probably here to use the generalized fitting routine for staggered meson correlators.
-Run `bin/corrfitter.py --help` for further details
+Run `bin/corrfitter.py --help` for further details.
 You might want to [look](https://pub.uni-bielefeld.de/download/2936264/2936265/thesis_sandmeyer.pdf) here as well

 If you are looking for the generalized fitting routine for correlated data: See `latqcdtools/fitting.py`